+- Messier Objects Object Types Magnitudes

-- M/NGC/IC/Sh2 Cat Object Types Magnitudes
+- NGC Objects Object Types Magnitudes

-- Messier Objects
+- IC Objects

 Object Types

-Magnitudes

-- NGC Objects Object Types Magnitudes

-- IC Objects Object Types Magnitudes

-- Sharpless 2 Obj.
+- Magnitudes Sharpless 2 Obj.
 Object Types Magnitudes

-Object Types Arbitrary Obj Stellar Objects NonStellar Obj.
-Planetaries/SNR Galaxies Clusters Nebulae Magnitudes All Magnitudes Magnitude <15m0 Magnitude <14m0 Magnitude <13m0 Magnitude <12m0 Magnitude <11m0 Magnitude <10m0
+NonStellar Obj.
+Planetaries/SNR Galaxies Clusters Nebulae Magnitudes <14m0 Magnitudes <13m0 Magnitudes <12m0 Magnitudes <11m0 Magnitudes <10m0

 This menu item identifies up to ten celestial objects that lie within a range of about 10 degrees from where the telescope is currently pointing.
-Those objects nearest the central axis are listed first, and your designating the object's catalog, type, and maximum magnitude refines the selection.
+Those objects nearest the central axis are listed first, and the selection is refined as you designate the object's catalog, type, and maximum magnitude (These latter items appear in the menu tree as submenus of each other).